uicm-mas/uicm-mas.github.io/_posts/2019-11-17-UICM-Internal-Model.markdown

 + **Problem Generator Design**: The layers higher than deliberate thinking motivate an agent to criticize the reactive actions and explore un-explored world.

 #### Self-Supervised Learning Agent Model
-Very recently, Professor Yann Lecun proposed an agent model based on the concept of **Self-Supervised Learning** with both a **deep structure** and **a world Model**.
-Therefore, the agent may do reasoning by combining predicting and planning with the aid of model-based deep reinforcement learning.
+Very recently, Professor Yann Lecun proposed an agent model based on the concept of **Self-Supervised Learning** with both a **deep structure** and **a world Model**[5].
+The agent may do reasoning by combining predicting and planning with the aid of model-based deep reinforcement learning.
 Specifically, Lecun considered the following strategies:
 + **Performance Element Design**: A world model is needed, accumulating background knowledge about how the world works and perhaps include common sense.
 Deep (artificial neural) networks may model complex interactions with the aid of non-linear transformations within a manageable scale.
 + **Learning Element and Critic Design**: Latent-variable forward models is proposed for planning and learning policies, but it is also far from a complete solution.
 + **Problem Generator Design**: It seems Lecun did not consider it for the moment.